 Click the +1 button in the widget to add the page to your circles.

-Click the +1 button in the widget to follow all the user’s Pinterest boards.
+Click the +1 button in the widget to visit the user’s Pinterest profile – you don’t have to follow.

 Watch a video